Hayden Davis still making millions from LIBRA, MELANIA memecoins

 Read more: Lawyer wants Hayden Davis arrested, says Milei’s sister is LIBRA “mastermind”

-Last March, Dethective claimed that Davis had “shamelessly” cashed out over $1.6 million in stolen funds from the LIBRA token and other crypto projects.
+Last March, Dethective previously claimed Davis had “shamelessly” cashed out over $1.6 million in stolen funds from the LIBRA token and other crypto projects.
 On March 27, the researcher also noted that a wallet behind the funding of a number of LIBRA snipers decided to move $55,000 to coinbase.

 Argentina investigating Hayden Davis and LIBRA